alma4rebi/swift-programming-language/book/AboutTheLanguageReference.md

 -   Syntactic categories are indicated by *italic* text and appear on both sides of a grammar production rule.

--   Literal words and punctuation are indicated by boldface `constant width`{.code-voice} text and appear only on the right-hand side of a grammar production rule.
+-   Literal words and punctuation are indicated by boldface `constant width` text and appear only on the right-hand side of a grammar production rule.

 -   Alternative grammar productions are separated by vertical bars (|).
 When alternative productions are too long to read easily, they are broken into multiple grammar production rules on new lines.